shoreline-chrism/shoreline-wp-to-jekyll/README.md

 ID of the image and change the logo url to `//i.imgur.com/YOURID.extension` and change YOURID to the imgur ID and the `.extension` to `.png`, `.jpg`, etc

-If you don't have a logo that is publicly accessible during your initial commit, you can add a logo to this site/project directly:
+If you don't have a logo that is publicly accessible during your initial deploy to netlify, you can add a logo to this site/project directly:

 1. After initial deployment on netlify, netlify creates a copy of the project in in your github account.
 Login to your github account and visit the project at